-Describe the brownfield property to be cleaned up under this grant, as well as its proximity to, and its effect on your targeted community.
-If there are other brownfield sites nearby which may also be effecting the targeted community, provide similar information about those brownfields as well in order to give the reader an understanding of the overall brownfields challenges being faced.
+Describe the brownfield property to be cleaned up under this grant, as well as its proximity to, and its adverse impact on the residents in the target area.
+If there are other brownfield sites nearby which may also be affecting the target area, provide similar information about those brownfields as well in order to give the reader an understanding of the overall brownfields challenges being faced.